 Press conference to introduce the exhibition - Photo: N.KH.

-On February 18, the VDMA Mechanical Engineering Association held a press conference about the exhibition for the beverage and liquid food industry (Drinktec 2025), giving comments on the global machinery market, consumer trends as well as prominent topics at Drinktec 2025.
+On February 18, the VDMA Mechanical Engineering Association held a press conference on the exhibition for the beverage and liquid food industry (Drinktec 2025), giving comments on the global machinery market, consumer trends as well as prominent topics at Drinktec 2025.

 According to the assessment, the global food and beverage industry is one of the most dynamic growth sectors, and plays an important role in the industrial base of many countries.